 Not for emperor penguins.
-Right now it’s -69°F in Antarctica.
+As I’m writing, it’s -69°F in Antarctica.
 (At least that’s what the app on my phone says.)
 It’s also dark 24 hours a day.
 That doesn’t really seem like a good time for chicks to hatch, but God has some interesting timing.
 Emperor penguins lay their eggs in May or June, right as winter is approaching in the southern hemisphere.
 Then, it’s time for the fathers to take over and incubate those eggs while the mothers go on a fishing expedition for several months.
 During the coldest and darkest time of the year, with no food, the father penguins have to balance an egg on their feet, and keep it warm until it hatches by covering it with his feathers.
 Once that tiny chick does emerge, the fathers will hold those tiny penguins on their feet until the mothers return and trade places.
 These fragile lives have no shelter from the ice and bitter cold wind other than the feathers of their parents.
 God’s timing for new life both fascinates and baffles me.

 This would probably be a good time to mention my “slight” obsession with penguins.
 I’ve been collecting them since I was 12.
 Even as I type I can see at least forty penguin items in this room.
 One can never have too many penguins!
 I’m guessing my oddball penguin loving brain has me seeing a different mental picture than most when it comes to one of my favorite passages of scripture.